XueqiC/xueqic.github.io/_pages/about.md

 [11/2023] Invited to serve as the publicity chair of The 5th International Workshop on Machine Learning on Graphs (MLoG) at WSDM’24! <br />
 [10/2023] Our preprint [A Topological Perspective on Demystifying GNN-Based Link Prediction Performance](https://arxiv.org/abs/2310.04612) is now online! <br />
 [08/2023] Our preprint [A Survey on Privacy in Graph Neural Networks: Attacks, Preservation, and Applications](https://arxiv.org/abs/2308.16375) is now online! <br />
-[08/2023] Invited to serve as a PC member for IEEE workshop BigData CTA3 2023! <br />
+[08/2023] Invited to serve as a PC member for the IEEE workshop BigData CTA3 2023! <br />
-[08/2023] Awarded Vanderbilt Engineering Graduate Fellowship! <br />
+[08/2023] Awarded Engineering Graduate Fellowship @ Vanderbilt University! <br />
 [07/2023] Our preprint [Fairness and Diversity in Recommender Systems: A Survey](https://arxiv.org/abs/2307.04644) is now online! <br />
 [05/2023] Excited to join NDS Lab supervised by Dr. Derr!